prashantgpt91/TDEA-Genetic-Algorithm/Readme.md

     and *s2*.

 3. The second parent *p2* is randomly archive population.

-    Since all individuals in the archive are nondominated relative

-> to each other, we randomly choose one individual as p2.
+    Since all individuals in the archive are nondominated relative to each other, we randomly choose one individual as p2.

 In this selection tournament size is not strict.
 If a larger selection pressure is desired, a larger tournament size can be set.
-Also, parents that compete in the tournament selection can be chosen from any
+Also, parents that compete in the tournament selection can be chosen from any population freely.

-population freely.

-Step:6 Two point crossover is used for process planning as well as scheduling chromosome.Since crossover and mutation operators are not specific to our algorithm,we have not used them.
+*Step 6*: Two point crossover is used for process planning as well as scheduling chromosome.Since crossover and mutation operators are not specific to our algorithm,we have not used them.